Roles & Responsibilities of the Cooperating Teacher

 - Make written observations of student teacher’s teaching endeavors (Note: One formal observation each week is the general expectation.
 It is recommended that you prepare a brief summary for the three-way conferences during the mid-quarter evaluation and the final evaluation.
 (The college field supervisor will explain the process in more detail.)

-Evaluation by the Professional Development Educator
+Evaluation by the Cooperating Teacher

 - The evaluative process is a concerted and collaborative effort.
 Your feedback is valued and welcomed.
 The college field supervisor, however, will be responsible for completing the paperwork for the mid-quarter and Final Evaluation.
 It is essential that the student teacher receive regular specific evaluative input throughout the experience.
-The PDE should document comments and suggestions with specific classroom observations.
+The CT should document comments and suggestions with specific classroom observations.

 - Professional development educator’s responsibility to the student teaching supervisor: